ivantcholakov/starter-public-edition-5/README.md

 ```

 Within the example 'before' and 'after' elements are callbacks that do additional user-defined
 actions before and after the correspinding task is executed.

+There is a defined special task-type 'copy' that allows merging already minified CSS or JavaScript without
+any processing.

 How the configeured web-assets to be compiled.
 Open the command prompt at the directory platform/applications/front/
 and write the command: